leouchoa/cheatsheets/docker/README.md

   - volume mounts: `docker run -v /data/mysql:/var/lib/mysql mysql`
   - volume mounts newest version:
     `docker run \ --mount type=bind,source=/data/mysql,target=/var/lib/mysql \ mysql`
+  - Note that docker will automatically create the volume, you don't need to manually create it with a `docker volume create ...`
 - In the `docker ps -a` command, the `CONTAINER_ID` allows you to find where is the container inside the `/var/lib/docker/containers` dir.
 - Quick way to get data from inside a mysql container: